-HUM-9 - American Voices
+HUM-9 - American Voices 3 units UC, CSU

 An interdisciplinary study of American voices across class, racial, ethnic, religious, and other boundaries.
 Close reading of American biographies and autobiographies of writers, artists, musicians, and other artists to analyze the evolving character of American identity.
 54 hours lecture.